alttch/roboger/README.md

 How it works with Telegram
 --------------------------

-* Firstly you need to register own bot and obtain bot token (https://core.telegram.org/bots#6-botfather)
+* Firstly you need to register your own bot and obtain bot token (https://core.telegram.org/bots#6-botfather)
 * Put bot token to etc/roboger.ini and restart roboger server
 * Find your bot in Telegram and write something to chat
 * Bot will instantly report you your Chat ID.
 Use it for *chat_id=chat_id* config param when creating endpoint.

-Note: roboger Chat ID is differnet from integer Telegram Chat ID.
+Note: roboger Chat ID is different from integer Telegram Chat ID.
 Actually it's encrypted with your bot token to avoid people brute forcing chat IDs of shared bots.